woodstockcs/GenericScoutingApp/README.md

-# 2023ScoutingApp
+# GenericScoutingApp
-app for mobile devices to assist in scouting 2023 FRC matches
+fork of Archytas 2023 scouting app, but made generic